ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-subnets.md

 `weight` section.

-Next, enter the start time for the node to start validating the Subnet and when you want the node to validate the Subnet until. n
+Next, enter the start time for the node to start validating the Subnet and when you want the node to validate the Subnet until.

 Once all input is completed, you will another transaction ID indicating that the node is now a Subnet Validator.